Meet Our Team

 Martin L. Bassett, MD PC

 Dr. Bassett grew up in Grants Pass, Oregon graduated as a National Merit Scholarship Finalist.
 He attended O.S.U. and graduated in pharmacy before going to O.H.S.U. graduating magna cum laude.
 His Internal Medicine residency was done in Denver, CO (Fitzsimons Army Medical Center) and Endocrinology Fellowship in Tacoma, WA (Madigan Army Medical Center.)
 He is American Board of Internal Medicine certified in both Internal medicine and endocrinology and metabolism.
 He was Chief of Endocrinology at Letterman Army Medical Center in San Francisco, CA before beginning practice in Salem, OR in 1983.
 He practiced with Dr. Charles Campbell and later Dr. Cort Garrison until leaving practice in 1993 to do medical missions work in Kazakhstan in the former Soviet Union with his family for nine years.
 He returned to Salem in 2002 to practice endocrinology in private practice and be on staff at Salem Hospital.
-Dr. Bassett has 6 children, 5 grandchildren.
-He is active on his church board as secretary, volunteers at the Salem Free Clinic and enjoys golf and snow skiing.
+Dr. Bassett has 6 children and 8 grandchildren.
+He is active in his church, serving on the missions committee, volunteering at Salem Free Clinic, and enjoys golf and snow skiing.
 Go Beavs.

 Tauni Carter, PA-C